 We hear much about the economic benefits of low interest rates including increased capital investment and consumer spending; but there's also a down side.

-Asset bubbles and inflationary pressures strike us all when the cost of credit stays too low, too long.
+Asset bubbles and inflationary pressures strike when the cost of credit stays too low, too long.
 Yet, it's still easy to find pundits and politicians who always advocate for lower interest rates.
 Cheap money.
 Who's not for that?

 1/2/2026 -- AI sourced supporting research for this post follows: